Flow control

 Conditional execution

 Conditional execution in Miden VM can be accomplished with if-else statements.
-These statements look like so:
+These statements can take one of the following forms:

 if.true